Real Pocahontas

 #14 Her Son Thomas was born 1615

-Pocahontas and John Rolfe had a son named Thomas the January following their marriage.
+Pocahontas and John Rolfe had a son named Thomas in 1615.
 The location of his birth is not recorded, but likely at their home on Varina Estates, a few miles upriver from Jamestown.

 There are not many quotes about Thomas contemporaneous with his mother's life.
 He was taken to England as an infant and grew up there.
 He returned to Virginia after both his parents had died.